xlai/thoughts-work/glossary/clinical trial.md

 tags: glossary
 title: Clinical Trial
 date created: Wednesday, August 31st 2022, 1:01:29 pm
-date modified: Wednesday, August 31st 2022, 1:02:59 pm
+date modified: Wednesday, August 31st 2022, 2:47:48 pm
 ---

-## Phases of clinical trial
+## Phases of Clinical Trial

 Clinical trials are usually divided into different phases.
 The early ones look at whether a drug is safe or the side effects it causes.
 While later phase trials aim to compare new treatment to existing ones.